MultiCraft/repixture/mods/rp_util/API.md

 * `pos1`: First corner of area
 * `pos2`: Second corner of area
 * `nodes`: List of node names (supports `group:<groupname>` syntax)
 * `func` Function to be called.
-Will be called for every positon between `pos1` and `pos2` with the argument `pos`
+Will be called for every position between `pos1` and `pos2` with the argument `pos`
 * `nomanip`: If true, will not use VoxelManip (default: false)